These Caramel Chocolate Apple Slices are So Easy to Eat!

 Recipe adapted from DomesticallyBlissful.com

-These would make a really fun party treat!
+These would make a really fun party treat or even a nice weekend dessert.
 My family really enjoyed eating them.